 4) Take a yearly photo for a photo wall.
 The secret to this idea is to purchase a whole bunch of matching picture frames that you’ll store until they’re needed.
 Each year, take a photo of your child for the wall.
 This could be done by taking “the same” photo every year as they age, or by just selecting one or two of the best photos from every year to put on the wall.

-5) Use Google Photos.
+5) Use Google Photos to Back Up Photos of Events and Great Times.
 Google photos is an excellent way to backup all of the photos you take, especially those taken with your mobile phone.
 Aside from being free, several other things make it great:

 - Any photo you take with your phone can automatically be backed up to the cloud.